Thornrose/learning-typescript/notes/01-intro.md

 - in tsconfig you can set it so that if you have something with a TS error, it will not comile that line of code into the JS file. extra strict

+## public / private keywords & other shortcuts
+- setting something in a class as `private` makes it inaccessible after declaration
+- anything else is considered `public` by default
+- can use `#` to mark something private, but that's regular JS - `private` is more verbose
+  - compiled JS will not indicate any private or readonly indication
+- "access modifiers" - also `protected`. assuming: protected properties are not transferred via inheritance when extending a class
+  - almost, `private` properties and methods are not transferred
+  - `protected` allows it to be transferred via `extends`, but still not be public outside class definitions

+## getters & setters
+- prepend with `get` or `set`, again makes code more self documenting. don't need to have "get" in the method name
+- setter cannot return anything, or at least not have return of specific type

+## interface in cotext with classes
+- `implements` keyword - class implements interface, makes sure that class follows the structure.
+Likely good for APIs, sharing code bases etc. DEV HELPER!

+## Abstract classes
+- important distinction.
+- cannot make objects directly out of abstract class, needs to be extended by other class first
+- help to define class that inherits it
+- can have non abstract methods / properies that can be overwritten later, but also can have abstract methods that must be implemented

+## generics
+- from docs: "building components that not only have well-defined and consistent APIs, but are also reusable."
+- generics is where the `<>` syntax comes in!
+- (most notes in generics file in 02)
+- on a function, allows for the type to be specified at call time vs at definition
+  - can still specify for example whether we want to work with `Type` or `Type[]` - so it is still flexible

 ## Notes